American Airlines 'unaware' of some Boeing 737 MAX functions until last week: spokesman

 “We value our partnership with Boeing, but were unaware of some of the functionality of the Maneuvering Characteristics Augmentation System (MCAS) installed on the MAX 8,” an American Airlines spokesman said.

-He said American Airlines must ensure its pilots are fully trained on procedures and understand key systems on the jets they fly.
+“We must ensure that our pilots are fully trained on procedures and understand key systems on the aircraft they fly.”

+Indonesian investigators said on Monday the situation the crew of a doomed Lion Air jet was believed to have faced was not contained in the aircraft’s flight manual.
+U.S. pilot unions were also not aware of potential risks, pilot unions told Reuters.

+The FAA and Boeing are evaluating the need for software or design changes to 737 MAX jets in the wake of the Lion Air crash, the regulator said on Tuesday.

+A Boeing spokeswoman said the manufacturer could not discuss specifics of an ongoing investigation but it had provided two updates for operators around the world that re-emphasize existing procedures to deal with situations relating to MCAS.

+“We are confident in the safety of the 737 MAX,” she said.
+“Safety remains our top priority and is a core value for everyone at Boeing.”

-Reporting by David Shephardson; Writing by Jamie Freed; Editing by Muralikumar Anantharaman
+Reporting by David Shephardson; Additional reporting and writing by Jamie Freed; Editing by Muralikumar Anantharaman